f5devcentral/f5-rseries-training/docs/rseries_security.rst

 Audit Logging
 =============

-F5OS has the ability to log all configuration changes and access to the F5OS layer in audit logs.
+F5OS can log all configuration changes and access to the F5OS layer in audit logs.
 In versions prior to F5OS-A 1.4.0, all access and configuration changes are logged in one of two separate **audit.log** files.
 The files reside in the in one of the following paths in the F5OS filesystem when logged in as root; **/var/F5/system/log/audit.log** or **/var/log/audit/audit.log**.
 If you are logged into the F5OS CLI as admin, then the actual paths are simplified to **log/system/audit.log** and **/log/host/audit/audit.log**.

 In versions prior to F5OS-A 1.4.0, the audit.log files may only be viewed locally within the F5OS layer, the audit logs cannot be sent to a remote syslog location.
 F5OS-A 1.4.0 adds the ability to allow audit.log entries to be redirected to a remote syslog location, as well as changing the log format to conform to standard F5OS syslog format of all audit related events.
 Details on the two different implementations are below.

 Viewing Audit Logs via F5OS CLI (F5OS-A 1.4.0 and Later)
 --------------------------------------------------------

 Any information related to login/logout or configuration changes are logged in the **log/system/audit.log** location.
-By default these events are not sent to a configured remote syslog location.
+By default, these events are not sent to a configured remote syslog location.
 If you would like to send informational audit level messages to a remote syslog server, then you must explicitly enable audit events.

 First you must configure the remote syslog destination.
 As part of that configuration, you will specify the IP address, port, and protocol of the remote syslog server.
 To send audit.log events to the remote server you must add the command **selectors selector AUTHPRIV DEBUG** as seen below.